Topics covered

 The Family and Medical Leave Act (FMLA) does not require employers to provide PTO during the leave period.
 FMLA mandates job-protected, unpaid leave for eligible employees with family or medical reasons.

-PTO use during FMLA leave should be clearly outlined in the organization’s employee handbook.
 Likewise, employees should review their employer’s PTO and FMLA policies and procedures since they typically vary among companies.

 PTO accrual on sick leave

-Employers that allow PTO to accrue during sick leave should address this in their company’s broader PTO procedure.
+Employers that allow PTO to accrue during sick leave should address this in their company’s broader PTO strategy.
 If they do allow for this kind of accrual, it means employees continue to earn PTO while taking sick leave.

 When in doubt, employees should consult HR for clarification.
 An easy-to-use tool for sorting and responding to your workforce’s questions simplifies this process.